 The cost of dental implants will vary from office to office, but here are some of the average costs you can expect (as well as our costs from our offices).

 You may only need to replace a single tooth, in which case a single dental implant will be sufficient.
 Patients can expect to pay $3,000 – $6,000 for a single dental implant in the United States.

-All-on-4 dental implants use four implant screws to anchor an entire row of new teeth.
+4-on-1 Full Arch dental implants use four implant screws to anchor an entire row of new teeth.
 The national average cost for this procedure is $25,000 – $45,000.
 Given the substantial costs, it’s easy to see why many patients are interested in some financing option.

-Our office specializes in all-on-4 dental implants, and we offer them at an all-inclusive price of $14,950 per arch.
+Our office specializes in 4-on-1 full arch dental implants, and we offer them at an all-inclusive price of $14,950 per arch.
 While most patients will want to finance at least part of this cost, it makes affording dental implants far easier.
 Our office is able to offer this pricing without cutting down on quality (with a Low Cost Guarantee), and we’re happy to make dental implants more accessible to more patients.

 It is very rare that Medicare will cover the cost of dental implants.
 It’s possible that Medicare would cover the procedure if it was deemed medically necessary (for example, due to a traumatic injury or due to a congenital defect), but the vast majority of Medicare patients should expect to pay for dental implants out of pocket.

 Yes.
 If you have missing, damaged, or rotting teeth and need a permanent, high-quality solution, there simply isn’t a better option than dental implants.
 They offer benefits to patients that other options can’t.
 For- example: